cryptyro/Huffman-Encoding/README.md

 ## Features
 - Build a Huffman Tree based on character frequencies.
 - Generate Huffman Codes from the Huffman Tree.
-- Encode a given input string using the generated Huffman Codes.
+- Encode a given input file using the generated Huffman Codes.
-- Decode a given Huffman encoded string back to the original string.
+- Decode a given Huffman encoded file back to the original file.
 - Simple and efficient algorithms suitable for educational purposes.

 ## Getting Started